d12frosted/elpa-mirror/stable-melpa/verilog-ext-readme.txt

  - Find definitions and references with builtin `xref' backend
  - Auto-completion with dot and scope completion
  - Hierarchy extraction and navigation
- - LSP configuration for `lsp-mode' and `eglot'
+ - LSP configuration for `lsp-bridge', `lsp-mode' and `eglot'
  - Support for many linters via `flycheck'
  - Beautify modules and instances
  - Code navigation functions for RTL and Verification environments